mpsanchis/karabiner_config/README.md

   `~/.config/karabiner/`
   - `myconfig.json` is the file I created.
 It is stored in `~/.config/karabiner/assets/complex_modifications/`.
 Once stored there, Karabiner-Elements is able to detect it and you can add the rules with the Karabiner GUI.

+# Keyboard type
+Upgrades of Karabiner might result in the software "forgetting" the keyboard type.
+Despite my computer having ISO layout, the above configuration works if the keyboard type in Karabiner is set as ANSI.
+The setting can be found (Karabiner-Elements v15.3.0) in Settings -> Virtual Keyboard -> Keyboard Type.